lfads/lfads-run-manager/docs/single-session.md

 ```

 !!! warning "Setting batch size"
       The number of trials in your smallest dataset determines the largest batch size you can pick.
 If `trainToTestRatio` is 4 (the default), then you will need at least 4+1 = 5 times as many trials in every dataset as `c_batch_size`.
-If you choose a batch size which is too large, `lfads-run-manager` will generate an error to alert you.
+If you choose a batch size which is too large, LFADS Run Manager will generate an error to alert you.

 We then add this `RunParams` to the `RunCollection`: